 (Butte College, n.d., para.
 12)

 Butte College, (n.d.).
-Tip sheet: Skimming and scanning.
-Retrieved from http://www.butte.edu/departments/cas/tipsheets/readingstrategies/skimming_scanning.html
+Tip sheet: Skimming and scanning. http://www.butte.edu/departments/cas/tipsheets/readingstrategies/skimming_scanning.html